Mohamad-Alhamwi/CTFs/CTF_2024_H7CTF-International/Reverse/Exponential Enigma.md

 **3- XOR Obfuscation:**
 The program then iterates over the string "**REDACTED**" and XORs each character with a value from `int_array`.
 The result is printed as a hexadecimal string, suggesting that this might be a simple XOR-based encryption.

 To verify that the reverse-engineered code functions correctly, we first need to compile the cleaned-up version of the code.
-We can do this by using the `gcc` command: `gcc -o enigma.o enigma.c`
+We can do this by using the `gcc` command: `gcc -o enigma_temp.o enigma_temp.c`

 This command compiles the `enigma_temp.c` file (which contains our cleaned-up code) and produces an executable named `enigma_temp.o`.
 Running this executable confirms that the reverse-engineered program produces the same result as the original binary.
 This ensures that our understanding of the code is accurate and that the reverse-engineering process was successful.